jbamford/jbamford.github.io/_posts/2022-07-09-Magic-Miror-Build.markdown

 #### Frame

-Originally I planned to build the outside part of the frame using 2x4s and then mount trim modeling on the top edge to create an oriental frame appearance.
+Originally I planned to build the outside part of the frame using 2x4s and then mount trim molding on the top edge to create an oriental frame appearance.
 I ended up settling with 1x3 furring strips instead of the trim molding(trim is kinda expensive and figured i could always upgrade).
-All of the joins were created using pocket holes.
+All of the joints were created using pocket holes.
 This created a great look on the frame since no screws were visible once it was fully assembled.
 Click here to see the CAD model of the frame.
-As well as some pictures of the build process.
 A special thanks to my brother-in-law for helping/letting me use his tools.

 <p align="center">